spaghetticodebolognese/AdventOfCode/README.md

 # AdventOfCode
-my contribution to this years advent of code =) https://adventofcode.com/
+my contribution to the 2023 advent of code =) https://adventofcode.com/